ahmadmayahi/mayahi.net/content/posts/laravel/jwt-with-laravel.md

 http://127.0.0.1:8000/test?email=cmarquardt@example.org
 ```

-You should be able to see the content, which is Hello {user.name}.
+You should be able to see the content, which is `Hello {user.name}`.

-The other way of adding a new guard is by using the Auth::extend method; by using this method, we should return an object that implements the Illuminate\Contracts\Guard interface.
+The other way of adding a new guard is by using the Auth::extend method; by using this method, we should return an object that implements the `Illuminate\Contracts\Guard interface`.

 You may take a look at the guard interface to see what kind of methods has to be implemented.

 ## What is JSON Web Token?
-In its simplest terms, JSON Web Token (Jwt) is a base64-encoded JSON that is encrypted by one of the supported algorithms such as HS256, RS256, etc… This means that nobody can tamper with the data without having the decryption key.
+In its simplest terms, `JSON Web Token` (`Jwt`) is a base64-encoded JSON that is encrypted by one of the supported algorithms such as `HS256`, `RS256`, etc...
+This means that nobody can tamper with the data without having the decryption key.

 While Jwt can be used for anything, it is mostly used as an authentication/authorization mechanism.